 Click here to contact Dan O'Brien.

 O’Brien, D.T., Sampson, R.J., Winship, C. Ecometrics in the age of big data: Measuring and assessing “broken windows” using administrative records.
-Under review.
+In Press at Sociological Methodology.
 [Working Paper #3]

 O’Brien, D.T.
 2013.
 Custodians and custodianship in urban neighborhoods: A methodology using reports of public issues received by a city’s 311 hotline.
 Published online at Environment & Behavior.
-[Journal][Earlier version is Working Paper #1]
+An earlier version of this article is BARI Working Paper #1.

 O’Brien, D.T., Kauffman, R. 2013.
 Broken windows and low adolescent prosociality: Not cause and consequence, but co-symptoms of low collective efficacy.
 American Journal of Community Psychology, 51: 359-369.
 [Journal]